department-of-veterans-affairs/va.gov-team/products/facilities/regional-offices/research/2022-9-public-contact/research-findings.md

 >  They need to have an extra copy, because we're not going to copy the medical records while they wait. - P4

-### 12 - Public Contact Offices often stop taking new clients prior to the official closing time
+### 12 - Public Contact Offices may stop taking new clients prior to the official closing time

 > I say 8:00 to 3:00, so people at least will get up here by 3:30, and we can serve them properly. - P8